Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

   <a href="/posts/czi-eoss-5-conda-forge/conda-forge-new-1.png" target="_blank">
   <img
     src="/posts/czi-eoss-5-conda-forge/conda-forge-new-1.png"
-    alt="Screenshot of the frontpage of revamped conda-forge website.
-A 3D anvil sits on the left side of the main section, with hero text on the right side.
-Emphasis is given to the words 'recipes', 'infrastructure', 'distributions' and 'conda' using a teal-to-turquoise gradient.
-The rest of the text is in black.
-The bottom half of the screenshot shows some statistics about conda-forge's scale and usage, like the monthly downloads or the number of projects and packages published." style={{ width: '100%', height: 'auto', objectFit: 'contain' }}
+    alt="conda-forge.org revamped website Home page.
+A 3D anvil sits on the left side of the main section, with the text 'Community-led recipes, infrastructure and distributions for conda'.
+The bottom half of the image shows some statistics about conda-forge's scale and usage, like the monthly downloads or the number of projects and packages published." style={{ width: '100%', height: 'auto', objectFit: 'contain' }}
   />
   </a>